When it comes to sanding down your vehicle’s body, there are two different types of sanders that you can choose from.

 Air Sanders is Louder than Electric Sanders

-Air powered sanders use two machines, an air compressor and the sander to do the job.
+Air-powered sanders use two machines, an air compressor, and a sander to do the job.
 So it is louder than an electric machine which runs on its own with electricity.

 Furthermore, they require more maintenance because of these two machines as well as having a higher chance for disruption during work or not being able to be repaired easily if something goes wrong.

 They also cannot work in small places such as tight corners where dust could cause problems later on down the line.

 And finally, there are no cords involved that we need to worry about like with cordless electric sanders which can save time when going from one place to another within a project area; and still, get good results at doing your job without any disruptions during operation due to cord situations.

 Air Sanders are Cheaper but Require More Money to Maintain